All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 First Evening

-7:30pm - Meet at our classroom, sort out the food for the weekend/ week, grab your set of waterproofs, then head down to the yacht.
+7:30 pm - Meet at our classroom, sort out the food for the weekend/ week, grab your set of waterproofs, and then head down to the yacht.

-8:00pm - A basic briefing of the yacht, including use of the heads, where the exits are, where the fire-fighting equipment is, and as importantly, where the kettle and biscuits are stored.
+8:00 pm - A basic briefing of the yacht, including use of the heads, where the exits are, where the fire-fighting equipment is, and, importantly, where the kettle and biscuits are stored.

 First Day

-8:45am - A full safety briefing and yacht familiarization.
+8:45 am - A full safety briefing and yacht familiarisation.

-Sailing activity during each day on the water will depend on the course(s) being delivered.
-Each evening during the course will be spent at a marina or on a mooring, based on the plan created by the skipper students.
-There will be an opportunity to explore ashore when at a marina and with the use of the yacht's tender when on a mooring.
+The daily sailing activity on the water will depend on the course(s) being delivered.
+Based on the plan created by the Day Skipper students, with a nudge from the instructor, each evening during the course will be spent at a marina or on a mooring.
+Students can explore ashore at a marina and use the yacht's tender when on a mooring.

 Last Day

-Approx. 2-3pm - Arrive back at Kip Marina.
+Arrive back at Kip Marina between 2 and 3 p.m.
 Pack personal belongings and clean the yacht.

-Can I come along if I don't want to do a sailing course?
+Can I come along if I don't want to complete a course?

 Yes, all courses are open to anyone wishing to accompany another student completing an RYA course or just as a personal experience, experience builder and/ or mile-builder.

-What you will need to bring will be based on personal preference, the weather and the time of year that you join us on the water, remembering that it can be a little more chilly out on the water than it is on land, even in the summer.
+What you will need to bring will depend on your personal preference, the weather, and the time of year you join us on the water.
+Remember that it can be a little more chilly out on the water than on land, even in the summer.

-A list of suggested personal items to bring with you can be found on our main Practical Course page, but you most certainly don't need to bring everything on the list with you.
+Our main Practical Course page suggests a list of personal items to bring, but you don't need to bring everything on the list.

-Note… we do provide sailing waterproof if you need them, but we don't provide bedding, any footwear that keeps your feet warm and dry is fine (no need to buy sailing boots especially), and a pair of earplugs is recommended if you aren't accustomed to sleeping on a yacht with all its unfamiliar noises.
+Note: We do provide sailing waterproofs if you need them, but we don't provide bedding.
+Any footwear that keeps your feet warm and dry is fine (there is no need to buy sailing boots, especially).
+A pair of earplugs is recommended if you aren't accustomed to sleeping on a yacht with all its unfamiliar noises.

-If you aren't sure which course is the right one for you, then give us a call, but in general…
+If you are unsure which course is right for you, give us a call, but in general…

-RYA Start Yachting if you have never sailed on a yacht before and just want to give it a try to see if you like it.
+RYA Start Yachting is for people who have never sailed on a yacht before and want to try it out to see if they like it.

-RYA Competent Crew if you have never sailed on a yacht before but want to jump in feet first and go for it.
+RYA Competent Crew: If you have never sailed on a yacht before but want to jump in feet first, go for it.
 On this course, with no course prerequisites, we will teach you to sail a yacht, allowing you to go off and crew independently or move on to the RYA Day Skipper course.

 RYA Day Skipper if you already know how to sail a yacht and now want to start taking responsibility for skippering it.
-This is the minimum qualification you will need as a new skipper to charter a yacht in many places around the world, although some locations will need more experience and/ or the RYA Coastal Skipper qualification.
-To be able to complete the practical course, you will need theory knowledge, either by completing the RYA Day Skipper theory course or be self-study to the same level.
-To be clear on that… you don't need the RYA Day Skipper theory certificate to complete the RYA Day Skipper practical, but your theory knowledge must be at that level, which will be put to the test throughout the practical course.
+This is the minimum qualification you will need as a new skipper to charter a yacht in many places around the world.
+However, some locations require more experience and/ or the RYA Coastal Skipper qualification.
+You will need theory knowledge to complete the practical course, either by completing the RYA Day Skipper theory course or by self-studying at the same level.
+To be clear… you don't need the RYA Day Skipper theory certificate to complete the RYA Day Skipper practical.
+Still, your theory knowledge must be at that level, which will be tested throughout the practical course.

-RYA Coastal Skipper if you already have good experience of skipper a yacht and wish to take things to the next level, opening up additional sailing grounds for chartering to build on your experience through the additional areas covered on the practical course, or just for personal satisfaction.
+RYA Coastal Skipper, if you already have good experience skipping a yacht and wish to take things to the next level, open up additional sailing grounds for chartering to build on your experience through the extra areas covered in the practical course or just for personal satisfaction.
 As with the RYA Day Skipper course, there is no need to hold the RYA Coastal Skipper/ Yachtmaster theory certificate to complete this practical course, but your theory knowledge must be at the RYA Coastal Skipper/ Yachtmaster theory level.

-Do I need to complete a theory course before doing at associated practical course?
+Do I need to complete the associated theory course before attending the practical course?

-No, you don't need to complete a formal RYA theory course before participating in an RYA practical course, HOWEVER, you do need theory knowledge at least to the level of the theory course associated with the practical course, i.e. if you are attending the an RYA Day Skipper practical course you need an understanding of sailing theory to at least the level of the RYA Day Skipper theory course.
-While the theory will not be directly tested on the practical course, you will be required to utilise all elements of the required theory throughout the practical course.
+No, you don't need to complete a formal RYA theory course before participating in an RYA practical course; however, you do need theory knowledge at least to the level of the theory course associated with the practical course, i.e. if you are attending the RYA Day Skipper practical course you need an understanding of sailing theory to at least the level of the RYA Day Skipper theory course.
+While the theory will not be directly tested on the practical course, you will be required to utilise all theory elements needed throughout the practical course.

-If in doubt give us a call… or just sign up for the theory course!!
+If in doubt, give us a call… or sign up for the theory course!!

 All practical sailing courses include onboard accommodation unless stated otherwise.